userfrosting/learn/07.dependency-injection/03.default-services/docs.md

 ### `UserFrosting\I18n\Translator`

 Sets up the `Translator` object (`UserFrosting\I18n\Translator`) for translation, localization, and internationalization of your site's contents.
-See [Chapter 16](/i18n) for more information.
+See [Chapter 17](/i18n) for more information.

 ### `UserFrosting\UniformResourceLocator\ResourceLocatorInterface`

-An instance of our own [Uniform Resource Locator class](https://github.com/userfrosting/framework/tree/develop-5.0/src/UniformResourceLocator#readme), which provides a unified method of accessing Sprinkle entities via [streams](https://webmozart.io/blog/2013/06/19/the-power-of-uniform-resource-location-in-php/).
+An instance of our own [Uniform Resource Locator class](https://github.com/userfrosting/framework/tree/develop-5.0/src/UniformResourceLocator#readme), which provides a unified method of accessing Sprinkle entities via streams.

-See [Chapter 17](/advanced/locator) for more information.
+See [Chapter 18](/advanced/locator) for more information.

 ### `UserFrosting\Sprinkle\SprinkleManager`